xiaoxiae/Clis/03-data/README.md

 ```

 ## `01-add_models.py`
-A script for adding the generated holds into the `holds.yaml` dictionary, automatically inferring their color in the process.
+A script for adding the generated holds into the `holds.yaml` dictionary, automatically inferring their color from the texture in the process.